Mozambican Women Find the Secret Ingredient for Their Community’s Nutrition

 A vibrant market for soy-based foods in northern Mozambique would benefit members of the cooperative, but it would also boost nutrition levels within the community and increase demand for locally-grown soybeans.
 As Teresa says, “Soy helps to rehabilitate malnourished children and pregnant women, helps babies to grow, and assists in exclusive breastfeeding.”

 She has also seen local demand for soybean products grow since the start of the pilot, as people in the community have become accustomed to the new soy-derivative recipes.
-These days, the group sells their goods at Ruace’s weekly market and at the local hospital.
+These days, the group sells its goods at Ruace’s weekly market and at the local hospital.
 After school, eager children show up outside their kitchen looking to buy soy cakes.
 Demand is so high that they are not always able to produce enough to satisfy everyone.

 Teresa is hopeful for Nossara’s future.
 “The soy product market can be profitable,” Teresa reflects.
 “Sales are increasing a little more every month, every year.
 We are growing.”